Poulpy/Page-Rank/README.md

 Simple implementation of the page rank algorithm, more specifically the power method.
 The matrix implementation is done by [@douglasrizzo](https://github.com/douglasrizzo/matrix).

+There are severals binaries :
+- wreivtof, write eigen vector to file
+- wrprettof, write page rank execution time to file

 ## Compilation

 ```